Xiaohan-Wang/Equisetum_classification_3/readme.md

 The official and original Caffe code can be found [here](https://github.com/weiliu89/caffe/tree/ssd).
 We use a pytorch implementation for SSD as our base model, and the original repo is [here](https://github.com/amdegroot/ssd.pytorch).

-2. Change the code directory in **config**.

-3. A pretrained node detection model can be found [here]().
+2. A pretrained node detection model can be found [here]().
 Put the detection model under **node_detection/weights/Equisetum** folder.
 To train the model from scratch, run `python -m Equisetum_classification_3.node_detection.train`.

-4. You can use the model to predict nodes for test images by **python -m Equisetum_classification_3.node_detection.get_predictions**.
-This file should generate a json file stored in **node_detection/results/predictions** containing all the detected bounding box for each image in the test set.
+3. You can use the model to predict nodes for test images by `python -m Equisetum_classification_3.node_detection.get_predictions`.
+This file should generate three json files stored in **node_detection/results/predictions** containing all the detected bounding box for each image in each set.

-5. With **visualization.py**, you can visualize the prediction result by having the predicted bounding box on original image.
+4. With **visualization.py**, you can visualize the prediction result by having the predicted bounding box on original image.
 The result si outputed to **results/visualization**.

-###
+### classification